The best time to visit Puerto Maldonado depends on when you have available.

 For celebrations, Puerto Maldonado commemorates its foundation on July 10th.

 In 1901, this is the date when Don Juan Villalta was the leader of an Amazon expedition down the Tambopata River starting the settlement.
 This humble rainforest village later became the capital of the Madre de Dios region.

 Other Considerations for When To Visit

-If you’re planning to visit other areas in the country, remember that temperature and weather changes for different places based on altitude and where they are.
+If you’re planning to visit other areas in the country, remember there may be other factors to think about.
+Temperature and weather can vary for different regions based on altitude and location.
 To help plan your visit, you can see our guide for the best time to visit Peru.